molleighH/Project-BreastCancer/README.md

 Project Overview

  Breast Cancer is the second most common cancer in women in the United States.
 It is about 30% of the new cancers detected in women each year.
 According to the American Cancer Society, the average risk for a woman in the United States to develop breast cancer is 13%.
 (The American Cancer Society, 2023)

 In this project, we are looking into various factors in women’s lives that can affect the outcomes of breast cancer.
-The relationships we selected to choose are:
+The relationships we selected to study are:
 1. Is menopausal status correlated with recurrence?
 2. Is there any correlation between menopause and the number of months survived?
 3. Is menopausal status correlated with metastasis?